vmware-tanzu/pinniped/proposals/1113_ldap-ad-web-ui/README.md

 #### Non-goals
 * A rich client (ie the use of javascript)
 * Advanced UI features (e.g. remember me, reveal password).
-These features are better left to identity providers to implement.
 * Branding & customization beyond the information listed in the goals used to identify the login screen belongs to Pinniped.
 * Supporting SSO integrations
 * Internationalization or localization.
 The CLI doesn't currently support this either.